 Source: Ionic radius data from R. D. Shannon, “Revised effective ionic radii and systematic studies of interatomic distances in halides and chalcogenides,” Acta Crystallographica 32, no. 5 (1976): 751–767.

 Note the Pattern

 Cations are always smaller than the neutral atom, and anions are always larger.

 Because most elements form either a cation or an anion but not both, there are few opportunities to compare the sizes of a cation and an anion derived from the same neutral atom.
 A few compounds of sodium, however, contain the Na− ion, allowing comparison of its size with that of the far more familiar Na+ ion, which is found in many compounds.
-The radius of sodium in each of its three known oxidation states is given in Table 7.2 "Experimentally Measured Values for the Radius of Sodium in Its Three Known Oxidation States".
+The radius of sodium in each of its three known oxidation states is given in Table 7.2.
 All three species have a nuclear charge of +11, but they contain 10 (Na+), 11 (Na0), and 12 (Na−) electrons.
 The Na+ ion is significantly smaller than the neutral Na atom because the 3s1 electron has been removed to give a closed shell with n = 2.
 The Na− ion is larger than the parent Na atom because the additional electron produces a 3s2 valence electron configuration, while the nuclear charge remains the same.

 Table 7.2 Experimentally Measured Values for the Radius of Sodium in Its Three Known Oxidation States

 |*The metallic radius measured for Na(s).|